 In the days following the meeting, Peter found, to his surprise, that he was unable to rid himself of the phrase ‘concentration, meditation, contemplation.’
 Somehow, the expression had got caught inside his head, and, from time to time throughout the day, at work or at home, regardless of whatever else might be going on, and for no apparent reason, he would hear himself thinking ‘concentration, meditation, contemplation.’

 The words did not really mean anything to Peter, at least nothing special beyond their dictionary meaning, but all the same, they would not go away.
 And, of course, Peter had no idea what Swami Tonami intended for them to mean, particularly strung together that way.
 Presumably, it was some sort of practice, or a call to discipline, but for all Peter knew, it could have meant anything.
 He supposed that the swami had addressed these questions in the bulk of the talk, but as Peter had been barely able to hear it, that was no help.
 All Peter knew was, he could not shake loose of the words.
-It got so bad after a while, he started making fun of the expression, and particularly of the way Swami Tonami had spoken it; so that, at any moment, Peter might, say, sneak up on Anna, and whisper softly, imitating the swami’s accent and delivery, ”concentrationmeditationcontemplation, concentrationmeditationcontemplation, concentrationmeditationcontemplation.”
+It got so bad after a while, he started making fun of the expression, and particularly of the way Swami Tonami had spoken it; so that, at any moment, Peter might, say, sneak up on Anna or she upon him, for the phrase had gotten inside her, too, and whisper softly, imitating the swami’s accent and delivery, ”concentrationmeditationcontemplation, concentrationmeditationcontemplation, concentrationmeditationcontemplation.”
 And they would both laugh.